-The Qt Prerendered Font (QPF2) is an architecture-independent, light-weight and non-scalable font format specific to Qt for Embedded Linux.
+The Qt Prerendered Font (QPF2) is an architecture-independent, light-weight and non-scalable font format.

 QPF2 supports anti-aliasing and complex writing systems, using information from the corresponding TrueType font, if present on the system.
 The format is designed to be mapped directly to memory.
 The same format is used to share glyphs from non-prerendered fonts between applications.

 Legacy Qt Prerendered Font (QPF)

 Qt provides support for the legacy QPF format for compatibility reasons.
 QPF is based on the internal font engine data structure of Qt/Embedded versions 2 and 3.

 Note that the file name describes the font, for example

 © 2017 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.